 There are two takeaways for from this

 Uber’s business model is to be the connector between two audiences, the taxi providers and the consumers looking to travel somewhere.
-In a similar way, the elearning content vendors are sharing content with each other and providing this as a subscription service to corporates.
+In a similar way, the elearning content development vendors are sharing content with each other and providing this as a subscription service to corporates.

 The market for packaged elearning content will continue to grow as the hunger from corporates increases and requires more agility than ever.
 This will be driven by the growing demand for skills development as the World Economic Forum outlines.